What is point and figure, and why should I care?

 After the price hit $54 it started to move up again.
 We got a reversal of the price that was greater than the reversal size, so we moved into the next column.
 The price continues to rise to $66, then has a revesal down to $60, after which it continues the uptrend all the way to $75 - and we can close our trade for a big profit.

 Congratulations!
 You have now learned the basics of point and figure.
 Some of it might still be a little bit confusing.
 But don't worry.
 You will become a true point and figure craftsman after a little practise.
+The best thing to do is start looking at some of our real point and figure charts.

 You can also head over to our Online Point and Figure charts.
 Because when you start learning and putting your knowledge into practise in the markets, you will need a professional point and figure charting solution.
 Most investors and traders use PointAndFigure.com as we offer basic and advanced P&F charts, relative strength analysis, RS matrix, P&F pattern scanner - and last but certainly not least - market timing indicators.

+See for yourself how you can start trading profitably and confidently already today.
 Our premium online charting service is found here: Online P&F Charts